pingsaketchoudhary/VulnSightAI/README.md

 VulnSightAI: An AI-Powered Reconnaissance Toolkit 🛡️🤖 VulnSightAI is an open-source, command-line framework designed for ethical hackers, bug bounty hunters, and security professionals.
 It automates the reconnaissance process and leverages Artificial Intelligence to suggest potential vulnerabilities (CVEs), accelerating security analysis.

-✨ Key Features
+Key Features
 Subdomain Enumeration: Leverages subfinder to discover subdomains.

 Port Scanning: Utilizes nmap to identify open ports and running services.

 Technology Detection: Employs whatweb to recognize the technology stack on the web server (e.g., Apache, PHP, WordPress).

-🧠 AI-Powered CVE Suggestions: Uses the Google Gemini AI to suggest potential vulnerabilities based on the detected technologies.
+ AI-Powered CVE Suggestions: Uses the Google Gemini AI to suggest potential vulnerabilities based on the detected technologies.

-📄 Professional Reporting: Exports all findings into a clean and professional HTML and PDF report.
+ Professional Reporting: Exports all findings into a clean and professional HTML and PDF report.

 Zero Cost: Built entirely on free and open-source tools.

-🚀 Demo
+ Demo
-(You can add a screenshot or a short GIF of the tool in action here.
-A good visual is highly impactful.)
+This tool is primarily designed for and tested on Debian-based Linux distributions like Kali Linux and Ubuntu.
+It is also compatible with other Linux distributions and macOS with minor adjustments to the installation process.
+For Windows users, it is recommended to run the tool inside a WSL2 environment."

 🛠️ Installation Guide (Kali Linux)
 This tool has been tested on Kali Linux.
 Follow the steps below to set it up.